 Don’t get me wrong, the original recipe was really good.
 I just decided that I wanted to see if a browned butter, less sodium, more vanilla version of it would be even better and it is…DIVINE!

-Anyway, if you aren’t familiar with browned butter, you have been missing out!
+Anyway, if you aren’t familiar with browned butter, I’m telling you, you have been missing out!
 It brings a whole new, somewhat nutty, depth of flavor to your cooking.

 What better recipe to try browning your butter on than one for some awesome caramel?